mlswg/mls-extensions/draft-ietf-mls-extensions.md

 # Safe Extensions

-The MLS specification is extensible in a variety of ways (see Section 13 of the
+The MLS specification is extensible in a variety of ways (see Section 13 of
 {{!RFC9420}}) and describes the negotiation and other handling of extensions and their data within the protocol.
 However, it does not provide guidance on how extensions can or should safely interact with the base MLS protocol.
 The goal of